Become an AAH Team Today

 7. Complete your pick up!
 Stay safe and hydrated.
 Have your volunteers sign in on this Waiver Form and return it to KMB.

 If you choose to pick up litter on the four days/weekends designated by KMB, then SCDOT will pick up your bags of litter from the roadside.
 If you choose different days, your group is responsible for properly disposing of the material collected.
-Learn more here.
+See the designated dates and learn more about your options here.

 8. Submit a short report card after each pick-up to document the number of volunteers, hours spent and the number of bags of litter collected.
 See the report form here.
 If preferred, call KMB at (803) 733-1139 to provide this information.